Relationship Based Access Control (ReBAC): The Ultimate Guide

 In this post, we’ll examine ReBAC and cover three highly-used models of ReBAC that you shouldn't try to implement with RBAC or ABAC.

-But before diving in, let’s start with a quick intro about relationship-based access control and cover how it works.
+Let’s start with a quick intro about relationship-based access control and cover how it works.

-What is Relationship Based Access Control ?
+What is Relationship Based Access Control (ReBAC)?

 ReBAC is an access control model that defines permissions based on the relationships between entities and subjects of your system.